Flexible financing

 The equity payoff addendum for an AITD contains:

-• impounds which are entered when they will be paid to the seller by the buyer for property taxes and casualty insurance.
+• impounds for the agent to check when impounds will be paid to the seller by the buyer for property taxes and casualty insurance.
 When a wrapped mortgage is impounded, the AITD is also impounded [See RPI Form 442 §2];

-• seller’s default/buyer’s remedies which states when the seller defaults on the underlying wrapped encumbrances, the buyer may cure the default and make payments directly on the delinquent underlying encumbrance [See RPI Form 442 §4];
+• seller’s default/buyer’s remedies which state when the seller defaults on the underlying wrapped encumbrances, the buyer may cure the default and make payments directly on the delinquent underlying encumbrance [See RPI Form 442 §4];

-• a prepayment penalty pass-through which states a payoff of an underlying encumbrance caused by the buyer or made at the request of the buyer incurring a prepayment penalty places responsibility for payment of the penalty on the buyer [See RPI Form 442 §6];
+• a prepayment penalty pass-through provision which states a payoff of an underlying encumbrance caused by the buyer or made at the request of the buyer incurring a prepayment penalty places responsibility for payment of the penalty on the buyer [See RPI Form 442 §6];

-An agent or escrow officer uses the All-Inclusive Trust Deed Addendum – Full Payoff form published by RPI when the seller of property carries back an AITD evidencing a principal debt which includes the balance owed on an existing mortgage and the payoff demand negotiated is payment of the full remaining debt on the AITD note.
-It allows the agent or escrow officer to prepare and attach it as a referenced addendum to a regular trust deed.
-[See RPI Form 443]
+An agent or escrow officer uses the All-Inclusive Trust Deed Addendum — Full Payoff published by RPI when the seller of property carries back an AITD note evidencing a debt in the amount of the purchase price remaining unpaid after deducting the down payment from the purchase price.
+The amount of the AITD note debt includes the balance owed on an existing mortgage.

 The full payoff addendum for an AITD contains much of the same terms as the equity payoff addendum, except for: